 - Your time.
-They all include you giving our most valued resource, your time.
+They all include giving your most valued resource, your time.

-You can use these 5 gifts that don’t cost ideas and give as a coupon, or wrapped as a gift under the tree.
+You can use these 5 gift ideas to give as a coupon or wrapped as a gift under the tree.
 However you choose to present them, they are all gifts that focus on relationships instead of “stuff.”

 Skip the online messages and give a real, live, uninterrupted phone call.
-You can give a coupon that includes a schedule or a date to call every week at the same time, or on an agreed upon time throughout the year.
-This gift brought my dad to tears one year.
-It’s the perfect gift for those on your list who don’t live close by, or you don’t get to see often.
-Or in the case of my dad, he just loved to have a nice chat with me once a week.
+You can give a coupon that includes a schedule or a date to call every week at the same time, or an agreed-upon time throughout the year.
+One year, this gift brought my dad to tears.
+It’s the perfect gift for those on your list who don’t live close by, or whom you don’t get to see often.
+In the case of my Dad, he just loved the idea of having a nice chat with me once a week.
 So simple and so appreciated.

-This one involves making a card or handmade coupon that describes a service you will do.
-It can be running an errand, baby or pet sitting, giving a ride, making a meal or doing a chore that they hate to do (the dishes, cook a meal, clean a closet).
+This one involves making a card or a handmade coupon that describes a service you will complete.
+It can be running an errand, baby or pet sitting, giving a ride, making a meal, or doing a chore that they absolutely hate (washing dishes, cooking a meal, cleaning a closet).
 This gift of your time and service and is always a big hit.

-Write a simple note to let a friend, team member, client, colleague or boss know how they have made a difference in your life.
+Write a simple note to let a friend, team member, client, colleague, or boss know how they’ve made a difference in your life.
 Be specific and authentic.
 Include a photo if you have one.
 In the age of text and email, the hand-written word is especially powerful and appreciated.

 Pick a favorite charity and volunteer in your recipient’s honor.
-You can chose the food bank, an animal shelter, or their favorite local charity.
+You can choose the food bank, an animal shelter, or their favorite local charity.
 Send them a note or card describing the work you will do.
 You can present this in a card or you can be more creative.
 Try making a simple wreath ornament from construction or other scrap paper.
-Write the year on the front in glitter pen, and on the back describes the charity you are donating your services to.
+Write the year on the front in glitter pen, and on the back describe the charity where you’re donating your services.

 Look in your garden, at a local beach, or anywhere you may find an interesting smooth stone to write on.
-Write a word, or words, on it in a sharpie pen that reminds you of them, a special date, words of inspiration, or simply “I love you.”
+Write a word, or words on it, in a sharpie pen that reminds you of them.
+Include a special date, words of inspiration, or simply “I love you.”
 You can write on more than one stone to give a small collection (or give a new one each year to build a collection).

 More than Just a Gift

-Try one of these ideas that focus on your relationship and your appreciation and gratitude, or come up with your own variation.
+Try one of these ideas that focus on a specific relationship and your appreciation and gratitude for that relationship, or come up with your own variation.
 Remember to keep it personal and to have a plan to follow through with your gift.

 A gift of appreciation and gratitude may just be one of the favorite gifts your loved one will receive this year.